coderefinery/installation/content/ssh.md

 [This CodeRefinery video about ssh keys (7 min)](https://www.youtube.com/watch?v=XCDg1mtaA5I&list=PLpLblYHCzJACyKCfHnPwRruOxllNoHsEg) shows how to set up SSH connection to GitHub.
-We recommend you watch this first to understand what is going on.
+If you are new to SSH keys, We recommend you watch this first to understand what is going on.
 ```

 Using the SSH protocol, you can connect and authenticate to remote servers and
 services.
-With Git, it allows you to connect to remote servers to push
+With Git, it allows you to connect to remote servers to push and pull
-and pull code.
-With SSH keys, you can connect to GitHub without supplying your
-username or password at each visit.
+code.
 This step was optional in the past but is required now.
-The GitHub username
+The GitHub
-and password is not enough anymore to publish (git push) changes to GitHub.
+username and password is not enough anymore to publish (git push) changes to
+GitHub.

 ## Instructions